nayeemmz/cmsc426Spring2021/colorseg.md

 The last factor in the exposure triangle is the <b>shutter speed</b>.
 This is the amount of time the camera/imager collects light.
 The voltage measured will be a sum of all the photons collected while the shutter is active/open.
 A longer shutter speed lets in more light, but will blur any motion.

 The camera's auto mode generally selects the best balance of all the exposure triangle parameters based on some heuristic.
-(Look at [this cool paper](https://github.com/cchen156/Learning-to-See-in-the-Dark) which cheats the exposure traingle with Deep Learning.
+(Look at [this cool paper](https://github.com/cchen156/Learning-to-See-in-the-Dark) which cheats the exposure triangle with Deep Learning.
 This paper can predict the noiseless detail which would be obtained from a long exposure given a super short noisy exposure.
 What a time to be alive!
 A version of this is used in the Google Pixel phones for the night mode.)

 To sense color, rather than grayscale, the image sensor must be able to differentiate between different wavelengths of light.
 A simple way of doing this is to split each pixel into three "sub-pixels" of red, green, and blue.
 One can select a color by using the dye of the same color on the sub-pixel (grayscale has a transparent dye).
 But having three sub-pixels for each pixel is very expensive, and is generally only used in high end cameras costing thousands of dollars.
-More commonly, the sub-pixels are tiled in a pattern caled the "Bayer pattern", shown below.
+More commonly, the sub-pixels are tiled in a pattern called the "Bayer pattern", shown below.
 The missing colors are interpolated using a simple interpolation algorithm.
-The RGB image is represented as a three dimentional array (width x height x 3) on the computer.
+The RGB image is represented as a three dimensional array (width x height x 3) on the computer.

 <div class="fig figcenter fighighlight">
   <img src="/cmsc426fall2019/assets/colorseg/bayer.png">